View details from the 2019 Ignatian Justice Summit below.

-Jesuit campuses across the nation are organizing for more just migration policies, more hospitable campuses, and more humane conversations about migration and people who have immigrated.
+Jesuit campuses across the nation are organizing for more just migration policies, more hospitable campuses, and more humane conversations about migration.

-Recognizing the growing energy of this movement, the Ignatian Justice Summit on Immigration seeks to connect student leaders in these efforts for four days of networking; sharing hopes, challenges, and best practices; sharpening organizing/advocacy skills; praying and learning about the Ignatian call to work for justice; and committing to taking coordinated, collaborative action on immigrant rights upon returning to campus.
+We’re growing the movement.
+IJS connects student organizers for four days of networking; sharing hopes, challenges, and best practices; organizing and advocacy training; praying and learning about the Ignatian call to work for justice; and planning coordinated, collaborative action on immigrant rights upon returning to campus.

 Social Justice Incubator